 Chasers: Dr. Dorian J. Burnette, Emmy Kvamme, and Jo Ann Kvamme

-Preliminary Destination: Canadian, TX
+Preliminary Destination: Amarillo, TX

 Note: Storm images are shown as thumbnails in the chase account.
 Click on the thumbnail to view a larger image.

 This was Day 1 of a two-day storm chase in the TX and OK Panhandles.
 We arrived in Amarillo shortly after 2 p.m.
 CDT, as thunderstorms began to develop to our north and a tornado watch was issued.
 We moved north on U.S. 87 toward Dumas, TX, to intercept these storms.
 North of Four Way, TX, scud clouds with good upflow were observed along the flanking-line of storms farther to our north.
 We stopped to observe this activity (images below; view is south of Dumas looking north), and check the radar to plan our method of attack.
 Radar data clearly showed the stronger storm located northeast of Dumas (images below; car symbol denotes our location).